avysogorets/preferans-solver/README.md

 ## The task

-This program is not a robot-player preconditioned to maximize returns, nor it is designed to produce optimal decisions for one of the players under incomplete information about the deal.
-Instead, it computes the outcome of the deal (the number of tricks taken by each player) assuming that *complete information* is available to all players (i.e., all cards open) and that they use it to *play optimally*.
-Optimal play is defined recursively: (1) it is optimal for a player with one card left to play it, and (2) it is optimal to play the card that leads to the most desirable outcome (according to the objective of the contract) assuming *optimal play* from the opponents.
-Note that we can safely assume *any play* from the opponents under this definition.
-In particular, if a certain move is projected to bring profit *P* assuming optimal play, it will bring at least *P* under any subsequent play from the opponents.
+This program computes the outcome of any given deal (the number of tricks taken by each player) assuming that *complete information* is available to all players (i.e., all cards open) and that they use it to *play optimally*.
+The optimal play is defined recursively: (1) it is optimal for a player with one card left to play it, and (2) it is optimal to play the card that leads to the most desirable outcome (according to the objective of the contract) assuming *optimal play* from the opponents.
+The projected objective of a player is hence a guaranteed lower bound for their final objectibve provided optimal play *regardless* of moves made by their opponents.

 ## Implementation